Soak In the Best Natural Hot Springs In the U.S.

 Enjoying Travertine Hot Springs

 These natural pools are free and easily accessible, so they are pretty popular.
 Their location near the Sierra Nevadas and gorgeous Yosemite National Park makes them an even more enticing spot.
-There are five pools within the area, and they are all clothing optional.
+The area has five pools, and they are all clothing optional.

 Where to stay: Virginia Creek Settlement